LPAndersson/SIML/docs/05-beyondLinearity.md

 10. What is a mini-batch?
 11. What is an epoch?
 12. What is backpropagation?
-13. How is NNs usually regularized?
+13. How are NNs usually regularized?